hichem-bouzourine/lisa-tutorial/README.md

 and it extends the representation of `+∞` and `-∞`, there I define the rounding function that rounds the value with a given precision.

-in the core class we find a TOP value that represents the top of the domain , and a BOTTOM value that represents the bottom of the domain that I respectively defined as `+∞` and `-∞`. and I've defined a default precision of 2 for the rounding function.
+in the core class I find a TOP value that represents the top of the domain , and a BOTTOM value that represents the bottom of the domain that I respectively defined as `+∞` and `-∞`. and I've defined a default precision of 2 for the rounding function.